 - The gunman topples over dead, having just been shot by a good guy we didn't realize was there.
-Bonus points if the gunman's fall out of frame dramatically reveals the shooter behind him.
+Bonus points if the gunman falling out of frame dramatically reveals the shooter behind him.

 open/close all folders

-- Also twice in Noir "Intoccabile Acte II".
-The first time a mook is firing into three small waterfalls where Kirika may be hiding; as he turns to face the third waterfall we hear a shot which turns out to be Kirika firing first.
+- Twice in Noir "Intoccabile Acte II".
+The first time a mook is firing into three small waterfalls where Kirika may be hiding; as he turns to face the third waterfall a shot rings out, which turns out to be Kirika firing first.
 And when the Intoccabile appears to have stabbed Mirielle, it turns out that Kirika has shot her blade in half.

-- Code Geass ended the first season finale on this trope and, infuriatingly, didn't show the answer until the second episode of R2.
+- The first season finale ends on this trope and, infuriatingly, doesn't show the answer until the second episode of R2.
 Both Lelouch and Suzaku fired near-misses, at which point Suzaku charged in and knocked the gun out of Lelouch's hand, ending the standoff.

-- Done again at the tail end of R2, wherein Diethard is aiming a gun at Lelouch, we hear a gunshot, and then Diethard falls over, having been shot in the shoulder by the now-Geassed Schneizel.
+- Done again at the tail end of R2, wherein Diethard aims a gun at Lelouch, a shot is fired, and then Diethard falls over, having been shot in the shoulder by the now-Geassed Schneizel.

-- In the finale of Gundam SEED Destiny, ZAFT Chairman Gilbert Durandal is confronted by not one but two gunmen, Kira Yamato and his former lover Talia Gladys.
-A shot rings out, and it turns out he's been shot by neither of them.
+- In the finale of Mobile Suit Gundam SEED Destiny, ZAFT Chairman Gilbert Durandal is confronted by not one but two gunmen, Kira Yamato and his former lover Talia Gladys.
+A shot rings out, and it turns out neither of them shot him.
 His killer is Rey Za Burrel, a clone who he'd been a father figure to.
-Everybody betrayed Gilbert, but because due to the way the series was handled, it usually shown with little or no explanation.
+Everybody betrayed Gilbert, but due to the way the series was handled, it usually comes with little or no explanation.

 - In Angel Cop, Angel's first act on camera is to save Raiden in a Bait-and-Switch Gunshot scene.